JetBrains/kotlin-native/COCOAPODS.md

 1. Add a dependency on a Pod library stored locally with `pod()` to `build.gradle.kts` (`build.gradle`) of your project.
 As the third parameter, specify the path to `Podspec` of the local Pod using `project.file(..)`.
-    > You can add local dependencies as subspecs as well.
+    > You can add local dependencies on subspecs as well.
     > The `cocoapods` block can include dependencies to Pods stored locally and Pods from the CocoaPods repository at
     > the same time.
     {:.note}